Click here to subscribe to the Fleet Cycling Newsletter

 On quiet country lanes we will cycle two abreast, but never more than that, and if a vehicle approaches we will move into single file.
 Usually, the inside rider slows down to create a space for the outside rider to slip into.
 On busier roads we will cycle in single file and your ride leader may instruct the group by calling "single file!"
 The ride leader may split a large group into two sub-groups at times, allowing space between them for vehicles to pass.

 Normally, it is considered impolite to overtake the ride leader, although that is less well observed these days, but on hills it is best for riders to cycle at their own pace and for the group to regroup - see Waiting below.

 If the group gets split up, say because of a hill, then wait at the next junction or at the top of the hill if it is safe to do so.
 If you are last then cycle on until you find the group waiting.
 They will NEVER leave you behind.

 Jargon you will hear

 When a car is approaching you might hear rides shout "car up", or if from behind "car down" - this can be confusing for newcomers - it was explained to me when I said it was confusing to just think I was cycling uphill even if I was going down!
 It is better to shout "car ahead" or "car behind" / "car back".

-If you have to slow down call out “slowing” or “stopping” so other riders know to react – do so slowly if it is safe.
+If you have to slow down call out "slowing" or "stopping" so other riders know to react - do so gradually if it is safe.
 If you are passing then call to the rider in front.